 Lack of Internal IT

-Hosting on the cloud may be favourable for companies with limited IT resources, although, some companies may choose to outsource their IT services.
+Hosting on the cloud may be favorable for companies with limited IT resources, although some companies may choose to outsource their IT services.

 Variable Subscription Price vs Fixed Perpetual Price

-One of the least predictable parts of cloud ERP is the future subscription pricing as it may increase over a period of time or become expensive when you start to subscribe to more advanced modules.
-The perpetual license refers to company purchases ERP license instead of subscription, which tends to be fixed even for its yearly license maintenance in the future.
+One of the least predictable parts of cloud ERP is the future subscription pricing.
+Pricings may increase over a period of time or become expensive when you start to subscribe to more advanced modules.
+The perpetual license refers to a company purchasing the ERP license instead of the subscription model, which tends to be fixed even for its yearly license maintenance in the future.